 When you are permitted to dose thyroid medication to suppress TSH, as you are in thyroid cancer therapy, the patient has a higher chance of getting more T3, unsurprisingly.
 But it’s a roll of the dice.
 Not everybody gains the same amount of T3 out of their T4 dosing because the diversity in T4-T3 conversion rates shows up more starkly in people without thyroids.

 The red colored boxes are the poor converters in this graph.

 If this is the diversity you see even on one limited mode of thyroid therapy, T4 monotherapy, you can reasonably predict that the diversity of human response to ANY thyroid therapy is going to be huger than the range of diversity seen in “normo-thyroid” healthy people.

-The dosing ratio that works is the one that yields a healthy ratio and combination of Free T3 and Free T4 in blood for YOU, and a “healthy ratio” means that it’s working with your individual thyroid hormone metabolism — the way YOUR deiodinase enzymes work given your genetics and current health status.
+The dosing ratio that works is the one that yields a healthy ratio and combination of Free T3 and Free T4 in blood for you.
+A “healthy ratio” means that it’s working with your individual thyroid hormone metabolism — the way your T4-T3-converting deiodinases work given your genetics and current health status.

 Trying to fit yourself into a prescribed optimal box can be very counterproductive, like forcing yourself to wear a size 5 shoe when you need a size 8.

 Flexibility should be the rule, as well as an understanding that the pituitary’s TSH and other tissues in your body can respond differently as you customize FT3 and FT4 levels.